andoriyu/flakes/README.md

 ## Default devShell

   The same as `fat` template.
 Suitable for rust full-stack development.
-In addition it includes tools like [`cargo-expand`](https://github.com/dtolnay/cargo-expand) and [`git-cliff`](https://github.com/orhun/git-cliff). `cargo-expand` is wrapped to use latest nightly, so it will work regardless of active toolchain unlike vesrion in `nixpkgs`.
+In addition it includes tools like [`cargo-expand`](https://github.com/dtolnay/cargo-expand) and [`git-cliff`](https://github.com/orhun/git-cliff). `cargo-expand` is wrapped to use latest nightly, so it will work regardless of active toolchain unlike version in `nixpkgs`.

 ## Packages in overlay